majabojarska/blog/content/devlog/_index.md

 comment = true
 +++

+## 2025-10-30

+Upgraded the firmware on my Netgear GS308Ev4 switch (v1.0.1.3 → v1.0.1.9).

+---

 ## 2025-10-29

 TIL about Python [MappingProxyType](https://docs.python.org/3/library/types.html#types.MappingProxyType), as a way to make tidy, actually read-only, dict-like objects.

+Wrote a post about it – [Read-only dictionaries with MappingProxyType](@/posts/mapping-proxy-type.md).

 ---